jpallagrosi/unrealEpic_multiUser/README.md

 Packaging and deploying "per user per computer" the above components will crash Epic. \
 _epicManifests_cp.sh_ will wait until the logged in user launches Epic, generates the components and then copy the Manifests files from the Shared folder and place it in the logged in user's Library. \
 AppleScript will prompt the logged in user to relaunch Epic as often the apps don't sync the first time. \
-If the logged in user has already used Epic the script will exit.
+_epicManifests_cp.sh_ will exit in 2 cases: 1.
+When the user log out 2.
+If the user already laucnhed Epic.

 **LaunchAgent _com.epic.manifests.plist_** \
 This will trigger the script.
 You don't want to run _epicManifests_cp.sh_ from Jamf otherwise Jamf will hang until Epic is being opened.